iotattw/iot-super-friday/README.md

 ## Tips

 * To use Arduino pins in your code, use `pinMode(...)` to register them as inputs or outputs.
 See the [pinMode docs](https://www.arduino.cc/reference/en/language/functions/digital-io/pinmode/).
-* WiFi functionality is available right out of the box.
-See the [WiFi docs](https://www.arduino.cc/en/Reference/WiFi)
+* Use the `WiFi` library to connect to WiFi networks and transfer data with other servers.
+See the [WiFi docs](https://www.arduino.cc/en/Reference/WiFi).
+* Use the `Serial` library to send and receive text data from the serial monitor running in your IDE.
+This is helpful for debugging.
+See the [Serial docs](https://www.arduino.cc/reference/en/language/functions/communication/serial/).
-* Platform.IO libraries can be used immediately after being installed globally or locally, just `#include` the header (for example, `#include "PubSubClient.h"`)
+* Platform․IO libraries can be used immediately after being installed globally or locally, just `#include` the header (for example, `#include "PubSubClient.h"`)

 ## Projects